-Jordana Dym is Professor of History and Director of Latin American and Latinx Studies
+Jordana Dym is Professor of History whose research and teaching interests include

-majors, offers a first-year seminar on maps in the world, and enjoys sharing her love
+and exhibits.
+She offers a first-year seminar on maps in the world, and enjoys building

-of travel with students on campus and on travel programs in France, Mexico, Cuba,
+international connections for and with students in travel programs in France, Mexico,

-Jordana's publications include From Sovereign Villages to National States: City, State and Federation in Central America, 1759-1839 (2006), articles in French, English and Spanish, and an exhibit catalog, Declarando Independencias (Archivo General de la Nación, Mexico, 2010).
-She believes that history works best as a conversation, and so has served as editor of Mesoamérica (2008-2013), guest edited special issues for Araucaria and Colonial Latin America Review, and co-edited four books: Politics, Economy and Society in Bourbon Central America (with C. Belaubre, 2007), Napoléon et les Amériques (with C. Belaubre and J. Savage, 2009; English edition, 2010), Mapping Latin America: A Cartographic Reader (with K. Offen, 2011); Las declarations de independencia: Los textos fundamentals de las independencias americanas (with A. Ávila and E. Pani, 2013); Centroamérica durante las revoluciones atlánticas: el vocabulario político, 1750-1850 (with S. Herrera Mena).
+Jordana's publications include From Sovereign Villages to National States: City, State and Federation in Central America, 1759-1839 (2006) and Mapping Travel: The Origins and Conventions of Western Journey Maps Brill Research Perspectives in Map History (2021), articles in French, English and Spanish, and an exhibit catalog, Declarando Independencias (Archivo General de la Nación, Mexico, 2010).
+She has collaborated with colleagues in the Americas, Europe and beyond as editor of Mesoamérica (2008-2013), guest editor of special issues for Araucaria and Colonial Latin America Review, and co-edited four books: Politics, Economy and Society in Bourbon Central America (with C. Belaubre, 2007), Napoléon et les Amériques (with C. Belaubre and J. Savage, 2009; English edition, 2010), Mapping Latin America: A Cartographic Reader (with K. Offen, 2011); Las declarations de independencia: Los textos fundamentals de las independencias americanas (with A. Ávila and E. Pani, 2013); Centroamérica durante las revoluciones atlánticas: el vocabulario político, 1750-1850 (with S. Herrera Mena).